San Diego Uncontested Divorce Lawyer

 When courts calculate this figure, they usually look at factors like:

 - The amount of time the spouses will spend with their kids

 Couples who are filing for an uncontested divorce are free to determine a figure in any way that works for them.

 It is not at all unusual for one party to want spousal support (or alimony) after a divorce in the state of California.
 If this situation should arise, it is vital that separating spouses take some time to calculate the amount of money that one party should send to the other each month.

-Would you like to have a certified family law specialist from the Sachdev Legal Group, APC, help you and your spouse come to agreements on the terms of your divorce?
-Then please reach out to us today to set up a free consultation at our San Diego headquarters.
+Would you like to have a certified family law specialist from the San Diego Divorce Lawyers, APC, help you and your spouse come to agreements on the terms of your divorce?
+Then please reach out to us today to set up a consultation at our San Diego headquarters.
 Our team has been handling divorces like yours for many years, so you can feel confident that we will point you in the right direction.